AdebolaShelby/sql/README.md

 ## The USING Clause

-* create a report of all payments mmade by each client along with the payment date and payment type.
+* Create a report of all payments made by each client, along with the payment date and payment type.

     ## Query
     ![the using clause](images/image-31.png)